2024: A Year of Client Success and Collaboration

 5. Comprehensive Content Management System (CMS)

-• Change points of interest (POI)
+• Change points of interest (POIs) as tenants open, close, or relocate

-• Update navigation routes
+• Update navigation routes when layouts or access points change

-• Modify building maps
+• Modify building maps to reflect construction or renovation

 Enhancements for a Superior User Experience